Outlaw

 An outlaw, in its original and legal meaning, is a person declared as outside the protection of the law.
-In pre-modern societies, all legal protection was withdrawn from the criminal, so that anyone was legally empowered to persecute or kill them.
+In pre-modern societies, all legal protection was withdrawn from the criminal, so anyone was legally empowered to persecute or kill them.
 Outlawry was thus one of the harshest penalties in the legal system.
 In early Germanic law, the death penalty is conspicuously absent, and outlawing is the most extreme punishment, presumably amounting to a death sentence in practice.
 The concept is known from Roman law, as the status of homo sacer, and persisted throughout the Middle Ages.

-A secondary meaning of outlaw is a person who systematically avoids capture by evasion and violence to deter capture.
+A secondary meaning of outlaw is a person systematically avoiding capture by evasion and violence.
 These meanings are related and overlapping but not necessarily identical.
-A fugitive who is declared outside protection of law in one jurisdiction but who receives asylum and lives openly and obedient to local laws in another jurisdiction is an outlaw in the first meaning but not the second (example - William John Bankes, detailed below).
-A fugitive who remains formally entitled to a form of trial if captured alive but avoids capture because of high risk of conviction and severe punishment if tried is an outlaw in the second sense but not first (example - Sándor Rózsa, tried and sentenced merely to a term of imprisonment when captured.).
+A fugitive who is declared outside protection of law in one jurisdiction but who receives asylum and lives openly and obedient to local laws in another jurisdiction is an outlaw in the first meaning but not the second (one example being William John Bankes).
+A fugitive who remains formally entitled to a form of trial if captured alive but avoids capture because of the high risk of conviction and severe punishment if tried is an outlaw in the second sense but not the first (Sándor Rózsa was tried and sentenced merely to a term of imprisonment when captured).

-In the common law of England, a "writ of outlawry" made the pronouncement Caput lupinum ("Let his be a wolf's head"), equating that person with a wolf in the eyes of the law.
-Not only was the subject deprived of all legal rights, being outside the "law", but others could kill him on sight as if he were a wolf or other wild animal.
-Women were declared "waived" rather than outlawed but it was effectively the same punishment.
+In the common law of England, a "writ of outlawry" made the pronouncement Caput lupinum ("[Let his be] a wolf's head"), equating that person with a wolf in the eyes of the law.
+Not only was the subject deprived of all legal rights, being outside the "law", but others could kill him on sight as if he were a wolf.
+Women were declared "waived" rather than outlawed, but it was effectively the same punishment.

 Legal history

 Ancient Rome

-Among other forms of exile, Roman law included the penalty of interdicere aquae et ignis ("to forbid water and fire").
+Among other forms of exile, Roman law included the penalty of aquae et ignis interdictio ("interdiction of water and fire").
 Such people penalized were required to leave Roman territory and forfeit their property.
 If they returned, they were effectively outlaws; providing them the use of fire or water was illegal, and they could be killed at will without legal penalty.

-Interdicere aquae et ignis was traditionally imposed by the tribune of the plebs, and is attested to have been in use during the First Punic War of the third century BC by Cato the Elder.
+The interdiction of water and fire was traditionally imposed by the tribune of the plebs and is attested to have been in use during the First Punic War of the third century BC by Cato the Elder.
 It was later also applied by many other officials, such as the Senate, magistrates, and Julius Caesar as a general and provincial governor during the Gallic Wars.
 It fell out of use during the early Empire.

 England

-In English common law, an outlaw was a party who had defied the laws of the realm, by such acts as ignoring a summons to court, or fleeing instead of appearing to plead when charged with a crime.
+In English common law, an outlaw was a party who had defied the laws of the realm by such acts as ignoring a summons to court or fleeing instead of appearing to plead when charged with a crime.
 The earliest reference to outlawry in English legal texts appears in the 8th century.